-The court door is presently open every week day.
+The court door is presently open every week day from 9am to 1pm (effective Monday, January 25, 2021).
 Please see the Town calender for the schedule.
-Criminal Court began August 4.
-Only those contacted by mail will be able to appear.
-Civil matters begin August 20.
-There are no scheduled dates for Parking and Vehicle and Traffic Court.
 Please contact the court in writing if you are license/registration is suspended for any reason.
 Masks are required for in-person visits to the court.

 Are parking rules suspended?

 Parking rules remain in effect so garbage pickup and street cleaning can continue.
 There is an extension until further notice for expiring permits.
 Leave your tag in the window.

 I live in the unincorporated area of town.
 Are highway services still being provided?
 What happens if we have a major storm and heavy equipment is required?

 All highway services continue to be provided.
 If there is a major storm, we are currently prepared to deploy as many essential staff members as necessary to ensure the safety of the community.

 Yes, Suburban Carting continues to provide regular refuse and recycling pick up to the unincorporated area of the Town.
 You can view the refuse and recycling collection schedule online or download the app to your phone.

 Are the parks and recreation areas closed?
 What areas of the parks are closed?